Akadil/Akadil/README.md

 - 🏫 As a 42 program, Currently I am working on creating a virtual machine
 - 💻 On my side, I am learning the python packages
-- 📚 In spare time I am reading books on creation something meaningful
+- 📚 In spare time I am reading books on creation of something meaningful
-- 📩 Contact me via insta: @akadilkalimoldayev or gmail: akadil.kalimoldayev@gmail.com
+- 📩 Contact me via gmail: akadil.kalimoldayev@gmail.com or insta: @akadilkalimoldayev

 </div>